 Inside: Get a look at the new Noom Weight Loss App, along with a full review and my personal results.
+See the pros and cons of this weight watchers alternative.
 Direct affiliate links are used in this post.

 Oh Hey!
 Did I ever tell you guys about that time I actually lost weight during the holidays?!

 Here's the quick version.

 The past several years I saw a trend in my life, starting about a week before Halloween.
 The first crinkle of a fun size Snickers would ring in my ears like a starting pistol.

 The days and weeks that followed would see me gobbling up everything in sight, like I was Ms. Pacman and ALL THE FOOD was my power pellets.
 “It's the holidays, it only happens once a year” became a daily mantra.
 It was ridiculous.